2015–16 New Year's Eve sexual assaults: Sweden

 In the Swedish city of Kalmar, 15 young women reported to the police that they were groped by groups of men on New Year's Eve 2015–16; 11 reports of sexual assault were made.
 Groups of men reportedly encircled women on a crowded square and groped them.
 The first two identified suspects in Kalmar were asylum seekers.

 Switzerland

 In Zürich, Switzerland, six women reported to the police being surrounded by "dark-skinned men" on New Year's Eve 2015–16 who robbed, groped, and molested them.

 Austria

 In Austria, several sex attacks on New Year's Eve 2015–16 were alleged in local news media.
 One alleged victim of a sex attack in Salzburg related to an Austrian newspaper that while walking with her friends in the historic centre of Salzburg, they were attacked by a group of 10–15 men.
 One man grabbed one of the girls, put her head into headlock in his jacket, cuddled her, and licked her face.
 She had to hit and kick the man to free herself.

-Care for victims

-Hamburg

-In Große Freiheit in Hamburg, club bouncers arranged a protection zone in a backyard for the sexually offended women on New Year's Eve 2015–16.

-Stuttgart

-In at least one case passersby and a club bouncer came to the rescue of sexually harassed women in Stuttgart on New Year's Eve 2015–16, causing the offenders to flee.

-Dortmund

-In one of the sexual harassment incidents in Dortmund on New Year's Eve 2015–16, witnesses intervened, enabling the two harassed women to escape.